We interviewed Sian Taylor from Box of Hope about the philosophy behind this charity project and why it’s a valuable lesson for kids and grown-ups.

 How many boxes does Box of Hope collect each year?

-This year comes the 11th year of Box of Hope in Hong Kong, and at first we had around 800 boxes.
-Last year we received 32,251 boxes, contributed from approximately 130 Hong Kong schools and 30 corporates (banks, law firms).
-We deliver them to Hong Kong, Macau, China, Thailand, the Philippines and Cambodia.
+When we first started off, we had around 800 boxes.
+In 2018, we received 32,251 boxes, contributed from approximately 130 Hong Kong schools and 30 corporates (banks, law firms).
+In 2020, there was a slight fall-back due to Covid-19 rules and restrictions.

 So Box of Hope isn’t limited to just schools, corporates can participate as well?